-The chemical has a structural alert for protein binding based in the endpoint specific profiling functionality of the Organisation for Economic Co-operation and Development (OECD) Quantitative Structure-Activity Relationship (QSAR) Application Toolbox (OECD QSAR Toolbox).
+The chemical has a structural alert for protein binding based in the endpoint specific profiling functionality of the OECD Quantitative Structure-Activity Relationship (QSAR) Application Toolbox (OECD QSAR Toolbox).
 A chemical with this structural alert could interact with proteins via Michael addition on conjugated cyanoalkenes.
-The cyano (CN) group is not expected to be strong activator.
+The cyano (CN) group is not expected to be a strong activator.

 The QSAR modelling using OASIS-TIMES (Optimised Approach based on Structural Indices Set-Tissue Metabolism Simulator) version 2.31.2.82 (GHS model version 02.04) (OASIS LMC) predicted that the chemical was a non-sensitiser.
 The prediction was outside the structural domain of the model (53% in domain).
+The applicability domain gives an indication of the reliability of predictions based on the structural, molecular features or mechanistic information of the QSAR model.

 The knowledge based expert system Deductive Estimation of Risk from Existing Knowledge (DEREK) Nexus version 6.0.1 (Lhasa Limited) was utilised to estimate the skin sensitisation potential of the chemical.
-The chemical is predicted positive with an alert for skin sensitisation.
+The chemical was predicted positive with an alert for skin sensitisation.
 The alerting group is cyanoacrylate (acting as a direct hapten or an unsubstituted cyanoacrylate producing an electrophile with Schiff base forming potential).
 Therefore, the chemical may interact with skin proteins by such a mechanism.
-The LLNA EC3 for the chemical is 7.7%, indicating moderate sensitisation potential.
-Note that the chemical is included in the training set and that the prediction is based on the LLNA described above (see Skin sensitisation - In vivo).
+The DEREK predicted the EC3 for the chemical as 7.7% (based on the LLNA results available - in vivo study summarised above), indicating moderate skin sensitisation potential (the chemical is included in the training set of DEREK).